 Like all of our services, our Written Expression is individualized for every student.
 Therefore, Written Expression is appropriate for students of many ages and ability levels.
 Before beginning Written Expression services, students should have a basic level of reading and writing fluency.
-We typically recommend that students with low levels of reading and writing fluency undergo Learning Remediation for a minimum of two terms before taking on Written Expression.
-If you’re uncertain about you or your child’s level of reading and writing fluency, please contact us for assistance.
+We typically recommend that students with low levels of reading and writing fluency undergo Language Remediation for a minimum of two terms before taking on Written Expression.
+If you’re uncertain of the student’s level of reading and writing fluency, please contact us for assistance.

 Should I take Language Remediation or Written Expression first?